clairelin23/0617/README.md

 ## Overview
 This document outlines the design and implementation of an AI application to assess how a person is qualified for an O-1A Visa based on their CV.
 The application extracts information relevant to the O-1A visa categories, summarizes and deduplicates this information, and evaluates the person's qualification.
 Functional Requirements
+- Input:
-•	Input: A CV text.
+  - A CV text
-•	Output:
+- Output:
-1. Extracted information categorized according to the O-1A visa criteria.
+  - Extracted information categorized according to the O-1A visa criteria.
-2. An overall rating (high, medium, or low) on the chance that the person is qualified for an O-1A visa.
+  - An overall rating (high, medium, or low) on the chance that the person is qualified for an O-1A visa.

 #### Result of uploading my resume
 ![result0.png](result0.png)